 A journalist is a writing machine, expected to be able to corral hundreds of words into readable form in a few hours, if necessary.
-As a biographer, as soon as I had a few facts to rub together, I was keen to begin writing; this was the only way I could discover what I still needed to know.
+As a biographer, as soon as I have a few facts to rub together, I'm keen to begin writing; this is the only way I can discover what I still need to know.

 There is also the matter of style.
 In the forefront of a journalist's mind is the need to grab fickle readers at the outset.
 That's why coming up with a catchy lede (the first sentence or paragraph of a story) is so important to us.
 The prologues of my books are my way of hooking the reader with the most dramatic aspects of my subject's story.

 I think journalists-turned-biographers are pleased if our books are said to resemble fiction, despite their scrupulous reporting.
-It is pointless to view any biography as definitive—new facts are likely to be uncovered; new emphases develop, based on change in the culture.
+We know that it is pointless to view any biography as definitive—new facts are likely to be uncovered; new emphases often develop, based on changes in the culture.
 So it makes sense to omit details that don't fit comfortably in the narrative of the life.
 The narrative is paramount; it is what makes a book enjoyable to read rather than simply a dumping ground for information.